Last Updated on November 16, 2019 by Audrey Scott

 Our trek was mid-June and there was hardly anyone (6 people) along our entire Markha Valley route.
 This meant that the homestays were not crowded and there were no traffic jams on the paths.
 We experienced a surprise snowstorm on our second morning at the first pass, but that just added to the excitement and meant that all the mountains around us sported a beautiful covering of snow.

-Acclimatization in Leh before Trekking
+Acclimatization and Accommodation in Leh before Trekking

 No matter which trek you choose, be sure to spend at least two days acclimatizing in Leh (or wherever the setting off point of your Ladakh trek happens to be).
 Take a walk through the old town up to Leh Palace and Namgyal Tsemo Gompa.
 This helps get the blood pumping and the legs moving.
 It also gives you some experience climbing hills at altitude.